Catherine Howe: 1960s–1970s: early career

 Howe trained as an actress at the Corona Drama School in London.
 She commenced an acting career in the late 1960s, performing in contemporary television dramas such as Z-Cars, The Wednesday Play, Doctor Who, Undermind and Dixon of Dock Green.
 Howe went on to appear in Barney Platts-Mills' film, Private Road.
 In 1970 Howe met Andrew Cameron Miller, an executive at Reflection, a subsidiary of CBS Records, resulting in her recording her debut album What A Beautiful Place at Trident Studios in London, in February 1971.
 Miller paired Howe with Bobby Scott, an American pianist and record producer who had previously co-written The Hollies' "He Ain't Heavy, He's My Brother".
 However Reflection ceased to trade when the album was on the point of release, and as a result it remained largely unheard until it was reissued in 2007 on the Numero label.
 The re-release met with critical acclaim, gaining a five-star review from Observer Music.
-The master tapes were by then lost, and the re-recording was made from an original source copy.
+The master tapes were by then lost, and the re-release was made from an original source copy.